4-H Event Youth Assistant (4HEYA)

 - Working Events: Members are required to work at least 3 events at the Ohio State Fair.
 They will have the opportunity to sign up for their particular events in June.

-- Number of Meetings/Events: In addition to working events, members are required to attend one of the training options (held July 14 or 22, 2021), both are held at the Ohio State Fairgrounds.
+- Number of Meetings/Events: In addition to working events, members are required to attend one of the training options (held July 2022), both are held at the Ohio State Fairgrounds.

 - Please note, individuals MUST attend one of the training options.
 This is not negotiable.
 If you know you are unable to attend a training option before applying, it is best to wait another year before applying to serve in this capacity.